timhamrouge/JavaScript-Core-2-Coursework-Week2/exercises/B-shopping-list/README.md

 let shopping = ["Shampoo", "Conditioner", "Toothpaste"];
 ```

+Create a list of shopping items on the page.

 ## Exercise

-* Create a list of shopping items.
 * You should use an unordered list: `<ul>`.
 * Each item from the array should be in a `<li>` tag.
 * All of your HTML should go inside the `<div>` with the id **"content"**.